Finding Construction Management Materials in the COD Library

 If you need additional help, come to the Library Reference Desk or Ask A Librarian.

-The Library holds all of the recent national codes, standards and building management guidelines from the International Code Council and the U.S. Green Building Council in the reference collection.
+The Library holds many recent national codes, standards and building management guidelines from the International Code Council and the U.S. Green Building Council in the reference collection.
 Some older iterations of these materials are available for check-out in the general collection.
 For fire codes, electrical codes and safety standards, consult this online resource: NFPA Codes Online.
 You'll need a current library card to access the NFPA from off-campus.
+The International Code Council makes their codes freely available to read on their website.
+You'll not be able to print the whole code, but you can copy and paste small sections.

 The Library has a large collection of article databases for locating articles.
 For Construction Management, try both the general databases and the business databases.
 Associates Program Source Plus and Business Source Complete are the best for construction topics but you may also find good materials in Academic Search Premier and in newspapers such as the Chicago Tribune and the New York Times.